Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it fetches the full bounty record and explicitly distinguishes itself from search_bounties by listing additional fields (full description, requirements, deliverables, acceptance tests).
-It also specifies the use case, making purpose unambiguous.
+The description clearly states the tool fetches the full record for a specific bounty, and distinguishes it from search_bounties by listing additional fields returned (description, requirements, deliverables, acceptance tests).
+The verb 'Fetch' and resource 'bounty' are specific.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.